millerscout/rb760igs-adblocker/README.md

-# RouterOS AdBlock for RB760iGS (hEX S)
+# RouterOS AdBlock for RB760iGS (hEX S) - Chunked Processing with State Tracking

-This repository provides RouterOS scripts to implement domain-based ad blocking on your RB760iGS router using address lists.
+This repository provides a RouterOS script to implement domain-based ad blocking on your RB760iGS router using address lists.
+The script uses a chunked file approach to overcome RouterOS memory limitations and includes state tracking for incremental updates.

 ## Quick Start

-### Recommended: Incremental Updates (Faster)
+### Setup AdBlock (One Script Does Everything)
-1. **Upload the main script to your RouterOS device:**
+1. **Upload the script to your RouterOS device:**
-   - Download `router-scripts/script.rsc` (uses diff file - up to 10,000 new domains)
+   - Download `router-scripts/script.rsc`
    - Upload via WinBox, WebFig, or SCP

 2. **Run the script:**